solid-contrib/specification-tests/README.md

 And match result.public contains only ['read', 'append']
 ```

-##### Parse link header
+##### `parseLinkHeaders(headers)`
-The `parseLinkHeaders(headers)` processes the response headers to extract all the `Link` headers and return them in the
+Ths processes the response headers to extract all the `Link` headers and return them in the form of
-form of `List<Map<String, String>>`, where each item in the list is a map of the components of the link using the keys:
+`List<Map<String, String>>`, where each item in the list is a map of the components of the link using the keys:
 `rel`, `uri`, `title`, `type`.
 The `rel` and `uri` values are mandatory.
 The returned object can be treated as a JSON
 object.
+* Parameters:
+  * headers - HTTP response headers.
+* Returns an object representing all the link headers.

 For example:
 ```json5
 [
   {